PAPER CUT

 Rehearsal track playback:

-A version of the accompaniment track with a click for rehearsal and for the conductor can be obtained here
+A version of the audio track with a click for rehearsal and for the conductor can be obtained here

 Bring Alex right into your band room: